softprops/serverless-aws-rust/README.md

 ## 🧙 how to be a wizard

-Assumming you have [aws credentials with appropriate deployment permissions configured](https://serverless.com/framework/docs/providers/aws/guide/credentials/) (if you already use any existing AWS tooling installed you likely already have this configured), you can impress your friends by creating a project that is _born_ in a production environment.
+Assuming you have [aws credentials with appropriate deployment permissions configured](https://serverless.com/framework/docs/providers/aws/guide/credentials/) (if you already use any existing AWS tooling installed you likely already have this configured), you can impress your friends by creating a project that is _born_ in a production environment.

 ```bash
 $ npx serverless install \